 Overview: DVDs and Blu-ray Discs With Audio Description

-On separate pages noted above we list details about all the first-run movies* in the USA that have been released with audio description tracks on DVDs and Blu-ray discs (the only such listing in the world!) along with links to purchase them via Amazon.
+On our DVDs page, we list details about all the first-run movies* in the USA that have been released with audio description tracks on DVDs and Blu-ray discs (the only such listing in the world!) along with links to purchase them via Amazon.
 We are an Amazon Associate, so purchasing them via our links helps pay for this website!
 You can follow the announcements as they occur via Twitter or our Facebook page.
-The Current Year page is generally updated on Tuesday afternoon each week in which a newly described DVD is released. (* We also list a few special-interest videos, but no educational products and rarely special-order features.)
+Our list of DVDs is generally updated on Tuesday afternoon each week in which a newly described DVD is released. (* We also list a few special-interest videos, but no educational products and rarely special-order features.)

 Audio description on a disc is generally listed under Languages on the back cover as English Audio Description, English Descriptive Audio, or English DVS.
 (Warner Bros used to this information in the lower right corner of the back cover.)
 Director's Cuts or Unrated versions sometimes do not have description.
 Special Features rarely contain description.
 Your best bet is to order/watch the theatrical version when available and order via Amazon, not their Marketplace sellers.
 While our pages typically link to the DVD disc (if available) on Amazon, generally the Blu-ray versions of DVDs listed here since the fall of 2009 also have description.
 4K versions may or may not include AD, though that packaging often include the Blu-ray copy which will.
 (See an article discussing this 4K-and-No-AD problem.)
 Simply follow the link provided within Amazon to the Blu-ray version or 4K, if you prefer that format.
 Note: Except for Sony releases, Amazon almost never lists the availability of audio description on their videos, but our links should take you to described copies.
 Sometimes Amazon offers an image of the back cover of a DVD, so that's another place to look (you'll need to be sighted, and you'll need to zoom in).
 If you want to find out what's coming soon on DVD, check out the DVDs Release Dates site or Amazon's New and Future Releases.
 (Special thanks to William Gary for discovering about a dozen old DVDs with description over the years by digging around in bargain bins!)